 Principles of Investments

 Provides students with basic knowledge about different investments and sources of information to enable them to make wiser investments and prepare to build portfolios.
-Prerequisites: 56 hours completed; admission to Professional Business Studies or listed on a signed major or minor.
+May be offered in online format.
+Prerequisites: ACC 250, 255; admission to Professional Business Studies or listed on a signed major or minor.

 Money and Capital Markets